cashapp/ln-invoice/README.md

 See `app.cash.lninvoice.PaymentRequestTest` for more parsing examples, lifted directly from the BOLT-11 spec.

-LN-Invoice is function programming safe by default, using [Quiver](https://github.com/cashapp/quiver) (an extension of [Arrow](https://arrow-kt.io/)).
+LN-Invoice is functional programming safe by default, using [Quiver](https://github.com/cashapp/quiver) (an extension of [Arrow](https://arrow-kt.io/)).
 If you prefer to deal with thrown exceptions when parsing, simply add `.orThrow()`.